damouze/SZC-1/README.md

 - Power board

 This will provide a slightly more advanced Z80 system with serial I/O support.
-The serial I/O board should be configured to use any of the /INTx interrupt lines and use 0x80 as its I/O base address.
+The serial I/O board should be configured to use /INT as its interrupt line and use 0x80 as its I/O base address.
 The ROM/RAM board should be configured for Bank 0.
-Segments 0-

-This system will have 512kB of Flash ROM
+This system will have 512kB of Flash ROM and 1536kB of SRAM.
+Segments 0-31 will be ROM, segments 32-127 will be RAM.
+Segments 128-255 will be available for add-on boards with its own ROM or RAM or which use memory mapped I/O.

 ## Repository layout